microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

 ### sendMessage
 `-(void)sendMessage:(nonnull NSDictionary*)dictionary;`

-Sends a message to the remote app service.
+Sends a message to the remote app service and begins listening for a response.
+Responses are handled by the [MCDAppServiceClientConnectionManagerDelegate](MCDAppServiceClientConnectionManagerDelegate.md) for this class.
+If the connection is over the cloud, the listener times out after 60 seconds.

 #### Parameters
 * `dictionary` The key-value set of data to be sent to the app service.